GOLDEN GATE NATIONAL RECREATION AREA: Pedal Powerin' Across the Golden Gate Bridge from Berkeley to San Francisco to the Marin Headlands & Back

 We sit on a bluff with legs dangling over the edge, enjoying a well-earned lunch and watching the dudes ride the waves – mostly just enjoying the sensation of being where we are, right here, at the very edge of the West Coast, staring out into the Pacific void – and relishing in the satisfaction of having gotten here by our own means, of our own volition and human-generated pedal power.

-We could linger forever in the magical light of the late afternoon, but it's time to gear up for the long ride back.
 As we're passing by Rodeo Lagoon, Gambolin' Gal lets out a gasp of excitement when she spots a skulking young female coyote slinking around a picnic table (sadly scavenging for some scrap of victual to whet her corrupt appetite).

 I move in, probably too close for comfort, for a more intimate look and photo op, and she seems very unconcerned, to the point of nonchalance, about my presence, so obviously, the little "kai-yote" has been around this block before.